 Emerald Ash Borer

 The emerald ash borer is an invasive beetle that infests ash trees.
-The first sighting of the emerald ash borer on west coast happened in Forest Grove in 2022.
-A tree infested with the emerald ash borer cannot be exterminated and must be removed.
+The first sighting of the emerald ash borer on the west coast happened in Forest Grove in 2022.
+A tree infested with the emerald ash borer cannot be treated and must be removed.

 We are dedicated to preventing the spread of this destructive pest.

-If you suspect that a street tree has been infested, submit a service request.
-Our staff are trained to identify signs of the emerald ash borer and suggest appropriate actions.
+Our staff are trained to identify signs of the emerald ash borer and take appropriate action.
 Signs of infestation include bark splitting, D-shaped holes in the bark, thinning or yellowing leaves and basal shoots.